 The solution there was a highly successful Kickstarter for a hardcover edition of the old school Kingmaker adventure path that converts it to 2nd Edition rules, while also codifying content introduced in the Kingmaker video game.

-The ambitious project is scheduled for a November 2020 release but has been much delayed because it is more than 1,000 pages of content, including the hardcover Adventure Path, a hardcover Bestiary, and an optional Bestiary for D&D 5e, but it has been delayed.
+The ambitious project was scheduled for a November 2020 release but has been much delayed because it is more than 1,000 pages of content, including the hardcover Adventure Path, a hardcover Bestiary, and an optional Bestiary for D&D 5e, but it has been delayed.